kubewarden/docs/docs/writing-policies/go/05-e2e-tests.md

 1. Run the policy using `kwctl`.
 1. Perform assertions against the output produced by the `kwctl`.

-All the end-to-end tests are in a file called `e2e.bats`.
+All the end-to-end tests go in a file called `e2e.bats`.
-The project scaffolding project already includes such a file.
+The project scaffolding project already includes an example `e2e.bats`.
 You need to change its contents to reflect how your policy behaves.
+You can remove the contents from the scaffolding file and replace them with the contents below as you work through this tutorial.

 For the end-to-end tests, you use the same test fixtures files you used in the Go unit tests.